ARMmbed/mbed-os/docs/design-documents/platform/pin-names-Generic/pin_names_Generic.md

 ### Board Components Pins

+>>Modifications from previous version: #defines for LEDs,BUTTONs.
+Decision on NC should be used or not.
+>>Does this make sense or should we stick to Kevin's suggestion?
+Should the code be able to catch: static_assert(BUTTON1 != NC && BUTTON2 != NC, "This application needs two buttons");

+>>If so, how many LEDs/BUTTONs would you define?

 **LED Definition**

-LEDs on the board should be numbered as shown below.
-Such numbered LED pin names should be assigned a unique processor pin.
-They can also be defined as aliases to other LED pin names.

-All LED definitions should be defined as follows:
+All LED definitions should be defined as follows in PinNames.h:

     // Px_xx relates to the processor pin connected to the LED

-    LED1 = Px_xx,  // LED1
+    #define LED1 = Px_xx  // LED1
-    LED2 = Px_xx,  // LED2
+    #define LED2 = Px_xx  // LED2
-    LED3 = Px_xx,  // LED3
+    #define LED3 = Px_xx  // LED3
-    LED4 = Px_xx,  // LED4
+    #define LED4 = Px_xx  // LED4
     .
     .
-    LEDN = Px_xx   // LEDN
+    #define LEDN = Px_xx   // LEDN

+>>Should be in applicatiopn code
+A comment describing more LED properties, like color or functionality can also be provided.
+If color descriptive names are required, they can be defined as aliases, as shown below:

+    #define RED_LED = LED1
+    #define STATUS_LED = LED2

 **BUTTON Definition**

-All BUTTON definitions should be defined as follows:
+All BUTTON definitions should be defined as follows in PinNames.h:

     // Px_xx relates to the processor pin connected to the Button
-    BUTTON1 = Px_xx,  // BUTTON1
+    #define BUTTON1 = Px_xx  // BUTTON1
-    BUTTON2 = Px_xx,  // BUTTON2
+    #define BUTTON2 = Px_xx  // BUTTON2
-    BUTTON3 = Px_xx,  // BUTTON3
+    #define BUTTON3 = Px_xx  // BUTTON3
-    BUTTON4 = Px_xx,  // BUTTON4
+    #define BUTTON4 = Px_xx  // BUTTON4
     .
     .
-    BUTTONN = Px_xx   // BUTTONN
+    #define BUTTONN = Px_xx   // BUTTONN

+A comment describing more BUTTON properties can also be provided, as shown below:

+    #define RESET_BUTTON = BUTTON1

 # Other information